-It is recommended with the Focused Teacher Evaluation Model to score all 23 elements, or competencies, during the course of each year.
-Scoring all 23 elements over the course of a year encourages teachers to build expertise in areas where they need to grow.
+It is required with the Focused Teacher Evaluation Model to score 14 elements, or competencies, during the course of each year.
+Scoring 14 elements over the course of a year encourages teachers to build expertise in areas where they need to grow.
 Within this competency-based system, each element is a competency teachers are expected to master.
-At the end of the year, the highest score for each of the 23 elements is taken and averaged to obtain the final instructional practice score for the year.
+At the end of the year, the highest score for each element is taken and averaged to obtain the final instructional practice score for the year.